ANY NEWS FROM LIFE WITH TWO CHILDREN?

 JEALOUSY

-We – one birthday trip for dinner and one to the cinema with my husband.
-Oh no, my bad, this year we went to the cinema only with our children to watch cartoons.
+All told, Patrick has been to six birthday parties this year, 12 trips to the movies with friends, and 20 trips to restaurants, the playground, and the pool with his grandparents.
+We went to one birthday dinner and once to the movies with my husband.
+Oh no, my bad, this year we only went to the movies with the kids to watch cartoons.

-Dorothy, on the other hand, only wants to be with me, preferably without her brother, because why does he and Dad even exist?
+Dorotka, on the other hand, wants to be only with me, preferably without her brother, because why do he and Dad even exist?

 I explain to her:

-“Dora, Patrick was the first in Mom’s belly, he took care of you when you came from the hospital.
-He gave you toys, fed you, watched over you.
-This is your little brother and I am also his Mommy.”
+“Dora, Patrick was the first in Mom’s belly.
+He took care of you when you came from the hospital.
+He gave you toys, fed you, and watched over you.
+This is your little brother, and I am also his Mommy.”

 And I know he had shopping bags and his hands were full, but I always laugh a lot at these stories of “poor Dora”.
-How well she knows how to protect herself and always presents herself in the best light.
+How does my daughter know how to protect herself and always present herself in the best light?